 Back to the health stuff…

 I have been trying to figure out my personal food plan.
 How to eat healthy.
 What foods are good and what foods are not.
 In doing this, I have learned that everything I thought about nutrition was wrong.
-What I was told a kid was wrong.
+What I was told as a kid was wrong.
 I based most of my life’s nutritional knowledge on the USDA Food Pyramid, that was taught to me in school.

 The 1992 Food Pyramid taught to me shows grains on the bottom.
-Grains are the foundational level of the pyramid.
-The placement on the bottom is symbolism, to represent that grains are the primary source of good nutrition and we should consume more grains than other foods.
+Grains are the foundation, bottom level of the pyramid.
+The placement on the bottom is symbolic, to represent that grains are the primary source of good nutrition and we should consume more grains than other foods.
 The suggested servings are six to eleven servings per day.
 Included in this food group are breakfast cereals, white bread, bagels, and all kinds of other highly processed grain products.
 It includes foods like long grain rice, Quinoa, and ancient grains in the same category.